agcyphers/xojo2markdown-public/README.md

 - `!Examples\Instantiating`
 - `!Examples\Adding an Item`

-This example will create an `Examples` section header, followed by the content of `!Examples` note, then sub-headings for `Instantiation` and `Adding an Item`, each followed by their Xojo note contennt.
+This example will create an `Examples` section header, followed by the content of the `!Examples` note, then sub-headings for `Instantiation` and `Adding an Item`, each followed by their Xojo note content.

 ## Rendered Sections and Order
-Xojo2Markdown will render project items based on their type.
+Project items are rendered based on their type.
 Folders and Modules will have a `Members` section with an index of their contained items.
-All other sections are rendered in the following order:
+All project items' sections are rendered in the following order:
 1. `!About` note
 1. `!Warnings` note
 1. `!License` note